 Greytown – a Victorian country village with metropolitan panache plus great food and coffee.
-Visit Cobblestones Museum and take a step back into Wairarapa’s pioneering past
+Visit Cobblestones Museum and take a step back into Wairarapa’s pioneering past.

-See the world’s last remaining Fell engine – on display at the Fell Locomotive Museum in Featherston.
+The world’s last remaining Fell engine – on display at the Fell Locomotive Museum in Featherston.